Heart and Hands Postpartum Doula Training & Certification Program

 Within one WEEK, participants will:

-- Complete take-home, open-book written exam.
-Must score 80% to pass.
-May retake the exam one time if the score is lower than 80%.
+- Complete online written exam.
+You must score 80% to pass.
+May retake the exam once if the score is lower than 80%.

 Within one YEAR, participants will: